xXToinouXx/Voron-0/Tutorials/Setting up firmware/Setting_up_firmware.md

 ![5V Jumper](Images/BTT-5V-JUMPER.png)

 Remember to disconnect it when you supply the controller with 24V if you don't want to set your house on fire.

+### OS flashing

+Please download the official [image](https://github.com/bigtreetech/CB1/releases) from BTT's GitHub.

+(Choose the latest Klipper file, it will include Klipper, Mainsail, etc...
+As a general rule, we want the heaviest .img.xz file..)

+1) Insert the micro SD card into your computer.

+2) Click on Flash From File

+3) Select the target device, in our case the micro SD card.

+4) Click on Flash and wait until it's done.

+### WiFi setting

+Once it's done, you'll see that many files have appeared on our SD card.
+To configure wifi, open system.cfg

+Replace Your Wifi with your WiFi name and Your Password with your WiFi password.
+Keep the " ".

+### Configuration of the BTT Pi

+1) Insert the micro SD card in your BTT Pi.
+Wait 1-2 mins.

+2) Find the BTT Pi's IP adress.
+I use my router's user interface

+3) Enter this IP adress in your SSH software.

+'login : biqu'
+'password : biqu'